Economics.org.au as a Daily News Site

 They do not realise that events are meaningless without a theory to interpret them with.
 For example, cause and effect cannot be observed; what we see is movement, not cause and effect.

 The reason they date newspapers is so that different editions can be told apart.
-If they repeated the nightly news every day, or for the equivalent day from last year, then the only complaint likely to arise is that the female newsreader keeps wearing the same clothes.
+If they repeated the nightly news every night, or for the same date from last year, then the only complaint likely to arise is that the female newsreader keeps wearing the same clothes.

 Objectivity and Transparency